Malaysian PM vows to keep up search for MH370, report offers no new clues

 The investigation team found that battery powering MH370’s flight data recorder’s underwater locator beacon, which will send a signal if a crash occurs in the water, had expired in December 2012 and was not replaced.
 This was because the engineering department’s computer system was not properly updated.

-It also said there was nothing unusual in the way the pilots showed up for the flight, and that it was similar to their behavior for past flights, according to CCTV video records.
+It also said there was nothing unusual in the way the pilots showed up for the flight, and that it was similar to their behaviour for past flights, according to CCTV video records.

 FAMILIES MOURNING